marshmallow-code/marshmallow/docs/why.rst

 Flexibility.
 ------------

 Marshmallow's makes it easy to modify a serializer's output at runtime.
-A single :class:`Serializer` class can produce multiple outputs formats.
+A single :class:`Schema` class can produce multiple outputs formats.
 Why might that be useful?

 As an example, you might have a JSON endpoint for retrieving all information about a video game's state.
 You then add a low-latency endpoint that only returns a minimal subset of information about game state.
-Both endpoints could be handled by the same :class:`Serializer`.
+Both endpoints could be handled by the same :class:`Schema`.

 .. code-block:: python

-    class GameStateSerializer(Serializer):
+    class GameStateSchema(Schema):
         _id = fields.UUID(required=True)
-        players = fields.Nested(PlayerSerializer, many=True)
+        players = fields.Nested(PlayerSchema, many=True)
-        score = fields.Nested(ScoreSerializer)
+        score = fields.Nested(ScoreSchema)
         last_changed = fields.DateTime(format='rfc')

         class Meta:
             additional = ('title', 'date_created', 'type', 'is_active')

     # Serializes full game state
-    full_serializer = GameStateSerializer()
+    full_serializer = GameStateSchema()
     # Serializes a subset of information, for a low-latency endpoint
-    summary_serializer = GameStateSerializer(only=('_id', 'last_changed'))
+    summary_serializer = GameStateSchema(only=('_id', 'last_changed'))
     # Also filter the fields when serializing multiple games
-    gamelist_serializer = GameStateSerializer(many=True,
+    gamelist_serializer = GameStateSchema(many=True,
                                                only=('_id', 'players', 'last_changed'))

 In this example, a single serializer class produced three different outputs!
-The dynamic nature of a :class:`Serializer` schema keeps your code `DRY <https://en.wikipedia.org/wiki/DRY>`_ and flexible.
+The dynamic nature of a :class:`Schema` schema keeps your code `DRY <https://en.wikipedia.org/wiki/DRY>`_ and flexible.

 .. _Django REST Framework: http://www.django-rest-framework.org/
 .. _Flask-RESTful: http://flask-restful.readthedocs.org/